Aymen07171/DevTinder-Web/README.md

 - NavBar Should update as soon as user logs in
 - Refactor our code to add constants file + Create a components folder

+- You should not be access other routes without login
+- If token is not present, redirect user to login page
+- LogOut
+- Profile
+- If token is not present , redirect user to login page

 Body